 Ryan’s varied interests in the law derive from his varied interests outside of it.
 A double major in Economics and Spanish Translation, Ryan has found that diverse inputs and an open mind lead to cross-discipline connections and creative solutions to complex problems.

 Ryan and his wife, Angie, are experienced and seasoned travelers.
 They have lived on four continents, working in different industries on each one, and traveled a fifth.
 Their most recent trip, a tour of Mexico, Peru, and the Galapagos Islands, was a chance to get their sons, ages five and three, hooked on the travel bug.

-When at home, Ryan can often be found wrestling with his boys, reading a book, or riding the waves.
+When at home, Ryan can often be found spending time outside with his family, reading a book, watching or playing video games, or riding the waves.